jacktan-jk/csc1103-4-tictactoe/README.md

 > [!WARNING]
 > **Warning for Docker Building:**
-> If `compile.sh` is not found after building, run the following command to convert it to Unix line endings:
+> If `compile.sh` or `run_docker.sh` is not found after building, run the following command to convert it to Unix line endings:
 > ```
-> dos2unix compile.sh
+> dos2unix SCRIPT_NAME.sh
 > ```

 > [!TIP]